 - The total quantity to be supplied, in words and figures.

-- The prescriber should sign and date the prescription.
+- The prescriber's signature and the date of the prescription.

 The DH has withdrawn the requirement that all prescriptions for controlled drugs should be handwritten since 2007.
+More recently, amendments to regulations allow the signature on a prescription for a controlled drug to be electronic if the Electronic Prescribing Service (EPS) is used.
 A recent update to the DH guidance on supervision and management of the use of controlled drugs is the introduction of Controlled Drugs Accountable Officers, who will supervise the overall safe use of controlled drugs across health organisations.

 Opioids and driving